-This is usually determined on the basis of evidence from involved professionals, the person and others concerning past and current decision-making by the person, and by examining the connection between the disability and the decision-making.
+This is usually determined on the basis of evidence from involved professionals, the person and others concerning the person’s past and current decision-making, and by examining the connection between the disability and the decision-making.

-This issue is usually determined by examining the current situation of the person; VCAT must take into account whether their needs could be met by other means less restrictive of the person’s freedom of decision and action (ss 22(2), 46(2)).
+This issue is usually determined by examining the person’s current situation; VCAT must take into account whether their needs could be met by other means that are less restrictive of the person’s freedom of decision and action (ss 22(2), 46(2) GA Act).

 Examples of less restrictive means for dealing with the need for an appointment include:

-• the person may have already appointed their own medical agent or attorney for financial or personal matters (for more information on enduring powers of attorney, see Understanding powers of attorney); or
+• the person may have already appointed their own medical treatment decision-maker or attorney for financial or personal matters (for more information on enduring powers of attorney, see Understanding powers of attorney); or

-This concept is not limited to consideration of the issue of need for an administrator or a guardian, but significantly appears as a stated object of the legislation as a whole.
-Section 4(2)(a)) states:
+This concept is not limited to consideration of the issue of need for an administrator or a guardian, but significantly appears as a stated object of the legislation as a whole (s 4(2)(a) GA Act).

 Another general principle that applies to all functions under the GA Act is that the person’s wishes be given effect to wherever possible.
 “Wherever possible” is understood to make this principle subservient to what is in the person’s best interests.
 A decision on the place of the person’s wishes is XYZ v State Trustees Ltd VSC 444.

-In cases of emergency, applications can be made for a temporary guardianship or administration order that remains in effect for a specified period not exceeding 21 days (ss 32, 33, 60), although the order may be renewed once for a further period not exceeding 21 days.
+In cases of emergency, applications can be made for a temporary guardianship or administration order that remains in effect for a specified period not exceeding 21 days (ss 32, 33, 60 GA Act), although the order may be renewed once for a further period not exceeding 21 days.

 Similar issues have to be determined as in the case of ordinary applications, and the same eligibility criteria for the proposed guardian or administrator must be met.
 VCAT must hold a further hearing as soon as practicable after the making of the temporary order, and no later than the expiry of the second 21-day period, to determine whether ongoing orders should be made.

-On 1 June 2017, VCAT released its first practice note for its Guardianship List.
-As well as providing useful information about VCAT’s processes and hearings, it contains links to applications and other forms.
+VCAT has a practice note for its Guardianship List (which was revised on 1 March 2018).
+As well as providing useful information about VCAT’s proc-esses and hearings, it contains links to applications and other forms.